Passage to Marseille: Production

-Although exotic locales were called for, principal photography by cinematographer James Wong Howe actually took place at the Los Angeles County Arboretum and Botanic Garden in Arcadia, California, with additional location shooting in Victorville, California.
+Although exotic locales were called for, principal photography by cinematographer James Wong Howe actually took place at the Los Angeles County Arboretum and Botanic Garden in Arcadia, California.

+AFI and TCM report location shooting in Victorville, California.

-Before Bogart began work on the film, pre-production had been underway for six months, but as a result of resisting Jack Warner's decision to cast him in Conflict (released 1945, but shot in 1943), his starring role as Matrac was in jeopardy, with Jean Gabin being touted as a replacement.
+Before Bogart began work on the film, pre-production had been underway for six months, but as a result of resisting Jack Warner's insistence on casting him in Conflict (released 1945, but shot in 1943), his starring role as Matrac was in jeopardy, with Jean Gabin being touted as a replacement.
 Even when the issue was decided, Bogart's portrayal was hampered by marital difficulties and a lack of commitment to the project.